Pasadena History Collection

 Centennial Room Services

-The Library reference staff is happy to assist with your research needs in person, online through our Ask Us! service, or by letter addressed to:
+Library staff is happy to assist with your research needs in person, online through our Ask Us! service, or by letter addressed to:

 Pasadena Public Library